olasadek/PsyProtection/README.md

 - ![pink badge](https://img.shields.io/badge/Explainable-AI-ffc0cb):
   - A sliding window with the model's weight gained from the fine tuned ViT model slides over the images to find abnormalities.
   - Generates a **heatmap** using occlusion-based Grad-CAM analysis to highlight important brain areas related to addiction risk.
-  - Provides transparency by showing which parts of the MRI contribute to the modelâ€™s prediction.
+  - Provides transparency by showing which parts of the MRI contribute to the model's prediction providing an extensive explanation of abnormailities in the brain.

 - ![pink badge](https://img.shields.io/badge/RAG-system-ffc0cb):
   - Retrieves research articles from **PMC** and **ArXiv** based on user queries.